dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

 api/completeDataSetRegistrations?dataSet=XA8e9AVn8Vo&startDate=2000-01-01&endDate=2017-07-01&orgUnit=mPlB2jqKNP0&children=true
 ```

+> **Note**
-**NB:** note that you should replace the dataset ID in this example with the dataset ID in your own system, the dates with your dates that you require and the organisation unit ID's with your own IDs.
+> Note that you should replace the dataset ID in this example with the dataset ID in your own system, the dates with your dates that you require and the organisation unit ID's with your own IDs.
 In this example we are selecting the reporting rate from all child orgunits, so you replace the organisation unit ID with the parent ID.

 This will return a result consisting of the following parameters for each period that is covered in your query.